 108. Custom Made – Leather Boutiques are a dime a dozen all over Bali.
 I have had three leather jackets made to order over the years and this baby blue number is one of my favourites.
 Prices range from $100 – $150 depending on colour (black is the cheapest), length and design.
 It takes about three days so don’t leave it too late.
 See how I made sure I was pictured on a much cooler bike than The Hubs’ scooter in #93?
 Hehehehe

-109. Learn The World’s Sexiest Dance – Envy fancied tearing up the dance floor which a masterful rendition of the tango?
-Head to Tango Bali to learn all the smooth moves.
+109. Learn The World’s Sexiest Dance – Envy fancied tearing up the dance floor which a masterful Salsa?
+Head to Ubud Studio to learn all the smooth moves.

 110. Crash Course In Indonesian – Once you get off the well worn tourist path, few people speak English in Bali.
 Make getting around a whole lot easy by learning basic Indonesian in a 2 or 3 hour crash course at Cinta Bahasa Language School.
 If you around a little longer take a more comprehensive course.